 - Magic Versus Science — Magic is Harmony, Science is Discipline.

-- Order Versus Chaos — It's assumed Chaos is Harmony, and that Order is Discipline.
-But then again, Order could be either Harmony or Discipline, with Chaos off in another dimension.
+- Order Versus Chaos — It's usually assumed Chaos is Harmony, and that Order is Discipline.

 - Red Oni, Blue Oni — The Red Oni tends to be Harmony, and the Blue Discipline.

 - Romanticism Versus Enlightenment — In general, Romanticism is Harmony and Enlightenment is Discipline.

 - Science Is Bad, Nature Is Good — Science is inherently unharmonious, and thus bad.

 - Slobs Versus Snobs — Slobs are Harmony and Snobs are Discipline.

 - Technician Versus Performer — One contestant is good because he worked at it (Discipline), another because it seems to come naturally to him (Harmony).